Kendall Jenner Flaunts Long, Lean Legs In Minuscule Shorts On Instagram

 Kendall Jenner showed off her incredible assets in one of her latest ads for the Stuart Weitzman Fall 2019 campaign.
 In the clip, posted on Kendall’s Instagram account, the model danced in a figure-hugging white tank top and a pair of barely-there black bike shorts.
-Her long, lean legs were on full-display.
+Her long, lean legs were on full display.
 She also wore a leather baker boy cap and fingerless gloves.
 In the advertisement, Kendall also modeled burgundy, olive green, and white pairs of combat boots.
 The reality television star styled her hair in a messy low bun and wore minimal makeup to subtly enhance her gorgeous features.
 Later in the video, the 23-year-old also plays a game of tug of war with dancer Lil Buck.
 The song “Run It Up” by DDG played throughout the duration of the clip.

 Fans flocked to the comments section to compliment the stunner.